kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

 kubelet being aware of its overage and terminating it).

-The mechanism proposed here utilizes filesystem project quotas to provide monitoring of resource consumption and optionally enforcement of limits.
-Project quotas, initially in XFS and more recently ported to ext4fs, offer a kernel-based means of restricting and monitoring filesystem consumption that can be applied to one or more directories.
+The mechanism proposed here utilizes filesystem project quotas to provide monitoring of resource consumption _and optionally enforcement of limits._  Project quotas, initially in XFS and more recently ported to ext4fs, offer a kernel-based means of monitoring _and restricting_ filesystem consumption that can be applied to one or more directories.

 A prototype is in progress; see <https://github.com/kubernetes/kubernetes/pull/66928>.